ME-ICA/tedana/docs/reporting.rst

 The reporting page for the tedana decomposition presents a series of interactive plots designed to help you evaluate the quality of your analyses.
-This page describes the plots forming the reports and well as infromation on how to take advantage of the interactive functionalities.
+This page describes the plots forming the reports and well as information on how to take advantage of the interactive functionalities.
 You can also play around with `our demo`_.

 .. _our demo: https://me-ica.github.io/tedana-ohbm-2020/